Polymerase chain reaction: History

 When Mullis developed the PCR in 1983, he was working in Emeryville, California for Cetus Corporation, one of the first biotechnology companies, where he was responsible for synthesizing short chains of DNA.
 Mullis has written that he conceived the idea for PCR while cruising along the Pacific Coast Highway one night in his car.
 He was playing in his mind with a new way of analyzing changes (mutations) in DNA when he realized that he had instead invented a method of amplifying any DNA region through repeated cycles of duplication driven by DNA polymerase.
 In Scientific American, Mullis summarized the procedure: "Beginning with a single molecule of the genetic material DNA, the PCR can generate 100 billion similar molecules in an afternoon.
 The reaction is easy to execute.
 It requires no more than a test tube, a few simple reagents, and a source of heat."
 DNA fingerprinting was first used for paternity testing in 1988.

 Mullis has credited his use of LSD as integral to his development of PCR: "Would I have invented PCR if I hadn't taken LSD?
 I seriously doubt it.
 I learnt that partly on psychedelic drugs."

 Mullis and biochemist Michael Smith, who had developed other essential ways of manipulating DNA, were jointly awarded the Nobel Prize in Chemistry in 1993, seven years after Mullis and his colleagues at Cetus first put his proposal to practice.
 Mullis's 1985 paper with R. K. Saiki and H. A. Erlich, "Enzymatic Amplification of β-globin Genomic Sequences and Restriction Site Analysis for Diagnosis of Sickle Cell Anemia"—the polymerase chain reaction invention (PCR)—was honored by a Citation for Chemical Breakthrough Award from the Division of History of Chemistry of the American Chemical Society in 2017.

 At the core of the PCR method is the use of a suitable DNA polymerase able to withstand the high temperatures of >90 °C required for separation of the two DNA strands in the DNA double helix after each replication cycle.
 The DNA polymerases initially employed for in vitro experiments presaging PCR were unable to withstand these high temperatures.
 So the early procedures for DNA replication were very inefficient and time-consuming, and required large amounts of DNA polymerase and continuous handling throughout the process.

-The discovery in 1976 of Taq polymerase—a DNA polymerase purified from the thermophilic bacterium, Thermus aquaticus, which naturally lives in hot (50 to 80 C) environments such as hot springs—paved the way for dramatic improvements of the PCR method.
+The discovery in 1976 of Taq polymerase—a DNA polymerase purified from the thermophilic bacterium, Thermus aquaticus in work co-authored by Alice Chien Chang—which naturally lives in hot (50 to 80 C) environments such as hot springs—paved the way for dramatic improvements of the PCR method.
 The DNA polymerase isolated from T. aquaticus is stable at high temperatures remaining active even after DNA denaturation, thus obviating the need to add new DNA polymerase after each cycle.
 This allowed an automated thermocycler-based process for DNA amplification.